 Before you start modifying code and adding OpenACC directives, you should benchmark the serial version of the program.
 To facilitate benchmarking after this and every other step in our parallel porting effort, we have built a timing routine around the main structure of our program -- a process we recommend you follow in your own efforts.
-Let's run the task1.f90 file without making any changes -- using the -fast set of compiler options on the serial version of the Jacobi Iteration program -- and see how fast the serial program executes.
+Let's run the task1.c(/4vwkFv7K/edit/C/task1/task1.c) file without making any changes -- using the -fast set of compiler options on the serial version of the Jacobi Iteration program -- and see how fast the serial program executes.
 This will establish a baseline for future comparisons.
 Execute the following two commands to compile and run the program.